textkernel/oneui/README.md

 (...)
 <Button>Click me</Button>
 ```
+_Note_: in all components all "other properties" (that are not documented in that component) are applied to the rendered HTML.

 ## Creating themes
 A theme for Nice is a simple css file that overrides css variables.